-The sides of the drawers were painted in muscadine wine by Dixie Belle, and sealed with the satin clear sealer.
+The sides of the drawers were painted in Muscadine Wine by Dixie Belle, and sealed with the Clear Satin Sealer.
 As much as I wanted to try Plum Crazy, it didn’t match with the liner pattern that I chose for the drawer bottom.
 This wallpaper is amazing, and I’ve been patiently waiting for the right project to come along to use it.

 Lining the Drawer with Removable Liner

 Now that I have my drawers prepped and measured and my print chosen its time to create the removable liner.
 I had some white posterboard in my shop that I use to reflect light while taking photos and staging.
 I used the poster board and cut two pieces to size, using an Exacto knife, T-square and cutting mat.

 Next, I applied mod podge to the poster board.
 Don’t use a nice paint brush for this part.

 Then place the board down on the wallpaper.
 I used random items in my shop, like paint containers and bricks to weigh down the boards until the glue dried.
 Once it was dry I flipped the boards over and folded the wallpaper around the sides, and glued it down on the back to make the edges covered as well.
 Easy peasy.
 The finished boards can easily be placed into the drawer bottoms right on top of the existing liner.

 Changing Old Hardware